Captain Underpants and the Terrifying Return of Tippy Tinkletrousers: Plot

-George and Harold study Kipper for a week and then later switch his padlock for one of their own locks, and replace his stolen lunch money with girly things like friendship bracelets, dresses, dolls and Susie Sunshine bracelet kit's while sending strange texts to Kipper's goons, all while placing a note from "Wedgie Magee" with it.
+George and Harold study Kipper for a week and then later switches his padlock for one of their own locks, and replace his stolen lunch money with girly things like friendship bracelets, dresses, dolls and Susie Sunshine bracelet kits while sending strange texts to Kipper's goons, all while placing a note from "Wedgie Magee" with it.
 However, Kipper eventually catches on to the setup and, the next day, he and his gang steal the pizzas that George and Harold bought from Piqua Pizza Palace to the kindergartners as a way to torture them even further.

 Infuriated, the two friends come up with another major prank on the bullies in retaliation.
 First, they fill the four bullies' lockers with shaving cream to pass it off as ectoplasm.
 While initially, this works, Principal Krupp points out that the "ectoplasm" was obviously sprayed through the vents on doors.

 Enraged and tired of the anonymous pranks, Kipper and his three goons begin to torture the kindergarteners for answers, even stealing more pizzas, then charge money for leftovers.
-To retaliate, George and Harold ordered the next batch of pizzas to be 4 and each have double ghost chili peppers (Piqua Pizza Palace's hottest chili peppers) which cause the bullies' tongues to spice up completely, resulting in them getting sent to the nurse's office, holding an ice pack to their mouths.
+To retaliate, George and Harold order another batch of 4 pizzas with each of them having double ghost chili peppers (Piqua Pizza Palace's hottest chili peppers) which cause the bullies' tongues to spice up completely, resulting in them getting sent to the nurse's office, holding an ice pack to their mouths.
 George and Harold eventually create a comic that tells the fictional tale of Wedgie Magee and the signs of his curse, all of which match their pranks.
 After Kipper and his gang "see" that ghost (George on stilts, wearing a giant pair of pants), they run outside in terror, during a severe thunderstorm and power outage.

-In the original timeline, they apologize for their deeds, compensate the kindergartners, and never bullied anyone as long as they lived.
-Then George and Harold call off the curse.
+In the original timeline, the four bullies apologise for their deeds, compensate the kindergarteners, and never bully anyone ever again.
+Satisfied, George and Harold call off the curse.
 Unfortunately, Tippy arrives in the past at exactly the same time Kipper's gang runs outside.
-The four bullies go insane from fear as Tippy's robot closely resembles the ghost of Wedgie Magee.
+Upon seeing Tippy's robot, the four bullies are driven insane from fear as the robot closely resembles the ghost of Wedgie Magee.